MrTractorWheel/SuperTyler/README.md

 A 2D platformer game created by using Unity
-Here is the link for WebGL version of the game
+Here is the link for WebGL version of the game: https://mrtractorwheel.github.io/SuperTyler_WebGL/